-FHWA's fiscal year (FY) 2023 Budget requests \$68.9 billion to advance the Secretary of Transportation's vision of building America's economy and infrastructure back better.
-This request will continue to prioritize safety as the foundation of everything we do, while helping our Nation's economy recover and rebuild, rising to the climate challenge, and ensuring transportation equity across all communities.
-The total request amount is comprised of \$59.4 billion in contract authority from the Highway Trust Fund and \$9.5 billion in General Fund supplemental appropriations.
+FHWA's FY 2024 Budget requests \$60.8 billion, which when added to the \$9.5 billion in advance appropriations contained in the IIJA, will result in a total of \$70.3 billion to advance the Secretary of Transportation's vision of building America's economy and infrastructure back better.
+This request will continue to prioritize safety as the foundation of everything we do, while helping our Nation's economy thrive, rising to the climate challenge, and ensuring transportation equity across all communities.